 - Inspire perseverance.
 This is a trait that 6- and 7-year olds are known for, so take advantage of your child’s natural proclivity to stick with something challenging.
-Try these divergent thinking puzzles for an online challenge.

 - Help your child learn how to brainstorm.
 Like learning memory strategies, learning how to approach problems in new ways is a skill that can be developed.
 One fun app to encourage this is TinkerBox.
 For a fun online brainstorming tool try Popplet.

 - Cultivate the notion of multiple solutions to a single problem.
 One way to do this is to say to your child, “Nine is the solution.
 What’s the problem?”
 Encourage your child to explore some Choose Your Own Adventure stories to explore multiple solutions with literacy as well.